john-cd/rust_howto/bk/drafts/other/scripting/index.md

 ## WebAssembly

 Alternatively, you may embed a WebAssembly runtime like [`wasmtime`][c-wasmtime]⮳{{hi:wasmtime}}, or a WebAssembly interpreter (e.g. [`wasmi`][c-wasmi]⮳{{hi:wasmi}}), into your Rust application.

 WASM offers portable bytecode and sandboxed execution.
-Many languages (C, C++, Rust, C#...) compiles to WASM.
+Many languages (C, C++, Rust, Go, C#...) compile to or have their VMs in WASM.
+A list is found in [Awesome WebAssembly Languages](https://github.com/appcypher/awesome-wasm-langs#typescript)⮳.

 See [[wasm | WASM]] and [[wasm_standalone_runtimes | WASM Standalone Runtimes]].